jbanson1/Study/AWS_Solutions_Architect/README.md

 -It is scalable the services that require more Resources can be altered individually.
 For instance a microservice could be given more processing power or more memory to help other instances perform better.
 - The elastic Load balancer can proxy a user to another instance in the case where a EC2 instance goes down.

+## The Cloud
+The cloud refers to software and systems provided over the internet instead of locally on a computer.
+AWS services are made available to users by identifying Regions => Availablity Zones(2+) => Local Zone(2+) OR Edge Groups (AWS CloudFront a little like an API)

 ## Cloud Native Applications
 This is refers to an application which is only available or depends on a resource in the cloud.